Darkmet98/Pleinair/README.md

 A simple and complete tool to translate Disgaea games.

 # Note
-This program are under development, wait for the final release.
+This program is under development, wait for the final release.

 # Usage
 Work in progress...